Source: California Invasive Plant Council

-In 2012 the U.S. Forest Service, National Park Service, California Department of Food and Agriculture, UC Cooperative Extension, and the California Invasive Plant Council sponsored Preventing the Introduction and Spread of Invasive Weeds Workshops throughout California.
+Below, we share videos from a 2012 workshop in Truckee, sponsored by the U.S. Forest Service, National Park Service, California Department of Food and Agriculture, UC Cooperative Extension, and the California Invasive Plant Council.
 Funding was provided by the U.S. Forest Service and the American Recovery and Reinvestment Act.

 Preventing the Introduction and Spread